A vSphere connector configuration contains the credentials and storage location that the appliance needs to connect to vSphere.

 Required Privileges for the connector’s vSphere Client Administrator Role

 The following privileges are required by the vSphere Client Administrator.
-Verifying these privileges is done when you click TEST in the Connector wizard:
+You can verify them by clicking TEST in the Connector wizard.
+For more about setting these permissions, see the installation instructions for vSphere.

 - Allocate space